Keith Haring: Friendships

+Haring met accessories designer Bobby Breslau in the early 1980s.
+He looked to Breslau for guidance and called him his "Jewish mother".
+Breslau introduced Haring to his friend Larry Levan, resident DJ at the Paradise Garage.
+Breslau inspired Haring to work with leather hides and he was the manager of the Pop Shop until his death in 1987.

 Art dealer Yves Arman was Haring's close friend, and Haring was the godfather of his daughter.
 Haring said Arman was "probably the best supporter I had in the art world."
 In 1989, Arman was killed in a car accident on his way to see Haring in Spain.

 In 1988, Gil Vazquez was invited by a friend to visit Haring's Broadway studio.
 Haring and Vazquez became close friends and spent a great deal of time together.
+Haring described their platonic relationship as "intellectual companionship."
+I really enjoy being his friend and sharing and caring like a big brother more than a lover," he said.
 Before his death, Haring set up a foundation bearing his name.
 He appointed his assistant and studio manager Julia Gruen to be the executive director; she began working for him in 1984.
 Vazquez is the board president of the foundation, which is based at Haring's Broadway studio.

 Legacy

 The Keith Haring Foundation

 In 1989, Haring established the Keith Haring Foundation to provide funding and imagery to AIDS organizations and children's programs.
 The foundation's stated goal is to keep his wishes and expand his legacy by providing grants and funding to non-profit organizations that educate disadvantaged youths and inform the public about HIV and AIDS.
 It also shares his work and contains information about his life.
 The foundation also supports arts and educational institutions by funding exhibitions, educational programs, and publications.
-In 2010, The foundation partnered with the AIDS Service Center NYC to open the Keith Haring ASC Harlem Center to provide HIV peer education and access to care services in Harlem.
+In 2010, the foundation partnered with the AIDS Service Center NYC to open the Keith Haring ASC Harlem Center to provide HIV peer education and access to care services in Harlem.